Summer is Curry Season: Here's the Science to Prove It

 Why Spicy Food and Hot Weather Go Together

-The connection between hot climates and spiced food has been studied formally since the 1990s.
-The findings are worth knowing — not because the science adds intellectual credibility to eating curry in June, but because they tell you something genuinely interesting about where the cuisine came from and why it works the way it does.
+The connection between hot climates and spicy food has been studied formally since the 1990s.
+The findings are worth knowing — not because the science adds intellectual credibility to eating curry in summer, but because they tell you something genuinely interesting about where the cuisine came from and why it works the way it does.

 Reason 1: Heat Up To Cool Down